 In the months after an injury when the bills are piling up, the idea of a personal injury settlement to pay for your losses can sound too good to be true.
 The good news is that no, in most cases, personal injury settlements in Georgia are not subject to tax.
 And, in rare exceptions, you may only owe taxes on part of your settlement, not the whole thing.

 A personal injury settlement is not a “gain”

-The reason for this is simple: the entire idea behind the income tax system is that you pay tax on gains.
+The reason why personal injury settlements are not taxable is simple: the entire idea behind the income tax system is that you pay tax on gains.
 But a personal injury settlement is not a gain at all; it’s simply compensation for a loss.
 In other words, when the entire court case is said and done and you’ve gotten your full settlement, legally you aren’t considered ahead at all (even if, financially, you are).
 You’ve simply had your losses made up to you.